benmccormick/benmccormick.github.io/src/pages/posts/drafts/how-to-get-feedback/how-to-get-feedback.md

 >
 > *- Cal Newport, Deep Work*

-In [Deep Work](https://amzn.to/2TqwDeR), Cal Newport explains that research has shown the primary difference between experts and amateurs in the field to be the extent of time they've spent in *Deliberate Practice* within their field of study.
+In [Deep Work](https://amzn.to/2TqwDeR), Cal Newport explains that research has shown the primary difference between experts and amateurs in a typical field is not innate talent; instead it is the amount of time they've spent in *Deliberate Practice* within their field of study that sets them apart.
 Deliberate practice is not merely time spent working on the craft, but includes a [feedback loop](https://benmccormick.org/2018/08/02/feedback-loops/) aspect.
 To get better at something, we need to receive meaningful feedback on whether what we're doing is working.

 When working with a team, one of the best ways to get this type of feedback is [quality code reviews](https://benmccormick.org/2019/01/14/value-from-code-reviews).
 When you're reviewing, you get to see other developers approaches to code, and when you've written code, you hopefully get high quality feedback from a different point of view.